IOTA-NET/IotaWallet.NET/README.md

 Note that its the folder path, not the filepath.

-# Alternative Installation
+# Alternative Installation :dizzy:

 You can download the nugets from the github repo itself.
 Look to your right under `Packages`.

-# Usage Example
+# Usage Example :runner:

 ## Setting up your wallet and sending a command